karlapenag/cpdb/README.md

 `"A"`. `res` is the position number of the residue in the protein sequence. `a` is the distance in angstroms.
 Default = `8`.

-returns a `text` with the residue contacts.
+returns a `string` with the residue contacts.

 ## `plot_closest()` function